-Our partners Anne and Tina from b.p.s Berlin Property Services specialize in helping the foreign community in Berlin access the local market to find a home or investment property and also provide expert support throughout the conveyance process until the handover of the keys.
+Buying property in Germany is no easy task.
+Anne and Tina from b.p.s Berlin Property Services specialize in helping prospective home owners (including out of towners and the foreign community) to access the local Berlin market and find a home.
+They also provide expert support throughout the conveyance process until the handover of the keys.
 In this interview, they dive into the intricacies of viewing properties in Berlin.
 Here are the top 6 issues you should watch out for when viewing properties to ensure you avoid unforeseen pitfalls, such as unexpected costs, and have a safe home buying experience.

 1) I've arranged an apartment viewing tomorrow, anything I should be on the lookout for?

-Don't assume that you'll have a second chance to view, apartments without a fault are often reserved during the first round of viewings.
+Don't assume that you'll have a second chance to view: apartments are often reserved during the first round of viewings.
 Take photos if permitted and make notes.
-Ask yourself: will the layout and space distribution work for me; the ceiling heights, brightness, access from room to room.
-Many of Berlin's old apartments reflect generations very different to today's, and despite the old-fashioned charm, layouts can be uneconomic and not meeting the mod-con box to tick.
+Ask yourself: will the layout and space distribution work for me; the ceiling heights, sun exposure, brightness, access from room to room.
+Many of Berlin's old apartments reflect generations very different from today's, and despite the old-fashioned charm, layouts can be uneconomic and not meet the mod-con needs.

-TIP: Buy an inexpensive and simple laser measuring device or download an app on your smartphone.
+TIP: Buy an inexpensive laser measuring device or download an app on your smartphone.
 The agent will not necessarily have all details and dimensions.

 Have a look into the electric meter box.
 The age and the quality of equipment might tell you something about when and to whatever extent the electrics have been updated.